raisiqueira/headless-stepper-monorepo/packages/headless-stepper/README.md

 export default HeadlessStepper;
 ```

-More examples will be available on documentation.
+More examples on the [documentation](https://headless-stepper.netlify.app/).

 ## Contribute